csimth335/MTH335/Chapter6/polynomial-interpolation.md

 ```

-So the actual difference is not as large as is possible $0.079$.
+So the actual difference is at most $0.002$, which is nowhere near as
+large as is possible ($0.079$).

 ## The errors can grow!